 My soul is soaring.
 You know, in a hundred years I just might get to like you. –Isn’t that from Killdozer?

+Yes, it is.
 Killdozer is a 1974 TV movie about a construction crew building an airstrip during World War II who uncover an ancient evil spirit, which promptly takes control of their heavy equipment and begins to wreak havoc.
-I was unable to confirm whether this line actually appears in the movie, though I should note that in Show 213, Godzilla vs. the Sea Monster, the following discussion takes place:
+The movie was based on the 1944 novella Killdozer!, by Theodore Sturgeon and originally published in Astounding magazine.
+Clint Walker stars, and is told by his buddy Dennis in the movie: “You know, in about a hundred years, I might get to like you.”
+Also, in the next episode, Show 213, Godzilla vs. the Sea Monster, the following discussion takes place:

 Servo: And you know, it’s a much circulated fallacy that in the movie Killdozer, Clint Walker said, “You know, in a hundred years I may just get to like you.”